Download (PDF: 311 KB)

 Franchises with 500 or fewer employees are eligible for the PPP loans.
 Franchises that are assigned codes in the SBA’S Franchise Directory are considered their own entity – so, those businesses will not need to combine employee numbers across all franchise locations.

 5. How do you calculate employee count if you have multiple office locations?

 Under the CARES Act, businesses with multiple physical locations that fall under the category of a hotel, restaurant, or bar covered by NAICS Code 72 (“Accommodations and Food Services”) which has 500 or fewer employees per physical location may qualify for the SBA 7(a) loan program.
 However, if a single location has more than 500 employees than you may not qualify.
-We are awaiting clarification on the SBA on this point.

 6. Are 501(c)(6) organizations eligible for PPP loans?

 Initially 501(c)(6) organizations were not eligible to apply for PPP loans.
 NAR advocated for these organizations to have access to the program since the Spring, and were successful in the December 21 COVID-19 relief bill at getting that changed.
 Under the new rules, 501(c)(6) organizations were eligible for PPP loans if they met the following requirements: